fynv/ThrustRTC/README.md

 ## Idea

-The aim of the project is provide general GPU algorithms, functionally similar to [Thrust](https://github.com/thrust/thrust/), that can be used in non-C++ programming launguages (currently focused on Python).
+The aim of the project is to provide a library of general GPU algorithms, functionally similar to [Thrust](https://github.com/thrust/thrust/), that can be used in non-C++ programming launguages (currently focused on Python).

-There are several options to integrate CUDA into a interpreted language like Python.
+There are several options to integrate CUDA with a language like Python.

-### Writing both host code and device code in the interpreted launguage
+### Writing both host code and device code in the target launguage

-A special compiler/interpretor is required to translate from the interpreted launguage to GPU executable code.
+A special compiler will be required to translate from the target launguage to GPU executable code.

-For Python, we need [Numba](http://numba.pydata.org/numba-doc/0.13/CUDAJit.html), which is great, but only a subset of CUDA features can be utilized.
+Even though the target launguage can be an interpreted launguage, the GPU part of code still has to be compiled for efficiency.
+For Python, we will need [Numba](http://numba.pydata.org/numba-doc/0.13/CUDAJit.html) to do the trick.
+Numba is great, but when considering building a library, there are 2 limitations:

+* The resulted library will be for Python only.
+For another lauguage, we will need to find another tool and build the library again.

+* In Numba, it is difficult to extend data types that can be used in device code without hacking Numba itself.

 ### Providing precompiled GPU code, accessible through host APIs

 This is what we do for most GPU libraries.
 There are some general limitations:

 * Code bloat.
 Each kernel needs to be compiled for multiple GPU generations.
 For templated kernels, the number will be multiplied with the number of different data types.

 * Unextendable.
 Once a CUDA module is compiled, it will be extremely difficult to insert custom code from outside of the module.

 Thrust uses templates and callback/functors intensively, so the above limitations will be unavoidable.

-### Integrate GPU RTC (runtime compilation) with the interpreted launguage
+### Integrate GPU RTC (runtime compilation) with the target launguage

 This is the choice of this project.
 We still write the device code in C++.
 However, we delay the compilation of device code to runtime.